V i n e y a r d s

 Grapes

-The grapes of the local tradition are really numerous.
-For our wines we have decided to follow tradition: Corvina, rich in anthocyanins and therefore generous in colour and with great ability to adapt to drying; Rondinella, highly resistant to critical climatic variations and Molinara, given up by most for its drying difficulties, but unavoidable if one wishes to strictly follow the tradition.
+The local grape varieties are numerous.
+For our wines, we have chosen to adhere to tradition: Corvina, rich in anthocyanins and therefore generous in colour with a great ability to adapt to drying; Rondinella, which is highly resistant to climatic variations; and Molinara, often abandoned by many due to its drying difficulties, yet essential for those wishing to strictly follow tradition.

 Grapes Ripening

-Harvesting starts normally at the beginning of october when the grapes reach the right ripening, to end within the following 20 days.
+Harvesting typically begins at the start of October when the grapes reach optimal ripeness and concludes within the following 20 days.

 Vinification

-For Valpolicella Classico, fermentation takes place very slowly and for at least 20 days, always in contact with grape skins, to obtain its magnificent ruby red colour and delicious scent of cherry and raspberry.
-The Valpolicella Ribasso uses the marc of Amarone as a base for a rifermentation of Valpolicella Classico.
-Winter’s low temperatures slow down fermentation, allowing the maximum extraction of scents and aromas.
-Afterwards, a year of rest in a big oak barrel (tonneau), to soften and give equilibrium.
-The result is a fresh and intense wine with scents of blackberry jam and tobacco.
-The drying up of the grapes for Amarone lasts approximately 100/120 days, based on the season’s climate.
-After pressing and at least one month fermentation, the wine is put in large oak barrels (tonneau) for at least two years.
-After the bottling some more rest, to then be ready for consumption.
-Its enveloping scent and velvety body however reward for all the time one had to wait.
+For Valpolicella Classico, fermentation occurs very slowly over at least 20 days, always in contact with the grape skins, to achieve its magnificent ruby red colour and delightful aromas of cherry and raspberry.
+Valpolicella Ribasso uses the pomace from Amarone as a base for a second fermentation of Valpolicella Classico.
+The low temperatures of winter slow down fermentation, allowing for maximum extraction of scents and aromas.
+Following this, the wine rests for a year in large oak barrels (tonneaux) to soften and achieve balance.
+The result is a fresh and intense wine with notes of blackberry jam and tobacco.
+The drying process for the grapes used in Amarone lasts approximately 100 to 120 days, depending on the season’s climate.
+After pressing, and at least one month of fermentation, the wine is aged in large oak barrels (tonneaux) for a minimum of two years.
+After bottling, it rests further before being ready for consumption.
+Its enveloping aroma and velvety body reward those who have patiently awaited its arrival.

 Flavours

-The scent and flavour of Valpolicella are strongly present in every glass of these wines.
-Cherries, more and less ripened blackberries and hints of tobacco represent the style and tradition of this land.
-They go perfectly with dishes of meat and game.
+The scent and flavour of Valpolicella are pronounced in every glass of these wines.
+Notes of cherries, both ripe and less ripe blackberries, and hints of tobacco characterise the style and tradition of this land.
+These wines pair perfectly with meat and game dishes.